openstack-charmers/conncheck/README.md

-# connchecky - a connection checker (client and server)
+# conncheck - a connection checker (client and server)

 A python3 only connectivity checker that keeps notes.